doc4d/docs/docs/ViewPro/formulas-and-functions.md

 ## Spreadsheet Functions

-Functions are...

-See [spreadsheet function reference](spreadsheet-function-reference.md) for more details and examples.
+Spreadsheet functions are used in formulas.
+See the [list of spreadsheet functions](spreadsheet-function-reference.md) for more details and examples.